Pécs: Early-modern era

-Pécs during the 19th century and later
+19th century and later

 The industry developed a lot in the second half of the 19th century.
 By 1848, there were 1,739 industrial workers.
 Some of the manufactures were nationally famous.
 The iron and paper factories were among the most modern ones of the age.
 Coal mining was relevant.
 A sugar factory and beer manufactures were built, too.
 The city had 14,616 residents.

 During the revolution in 1848–49, Pécs was occupied by Croatian armies for a short time, but it was freed from them by Habsburg armies in January 1849.

 After the Austro-Hungarian Compromise of 1867 Pécs developed, like all the other cities and towns of the country.
 From 1867, Pécs is connected to the nearby town Barcs by railway, and since 1882 it is also connected to Budapest.
 In 1913, a tram system has been founded, but it was extinguished in 1960.

 At the end of World War I, Baranya county was occupied by Serbian troops, and it was not until August 1921 that Pécs could be sure that it remains part of Hungary.
 The University of Pressburg (modern-day Bratislava, Slovakia) was moved to Pécs after Hungary lost Pressburg according to the Treaty of Trianon.

 During World War II, Pécs was captured by Soviet troops of the 3rd Ukrainian Front on 29 November 1944 in the course of the Budapest Offensive.
 The city suffered only minor damages, even though a large tank-battle took place 20–25 km south of the city, close to the Villány area late in the war, when the advancing Red Army fought its way towards Austria.
 Until the end of World War II, the majority Inhabitants was Danube Swabians.
-Some of the former German Settlers was expelled to Germany and Austria in 1945-1948, about the Potsdam Agreement.
+Some of the former German settlers was expelled to Germany and Austria in 1945-1948, under the 1945 Potsdam Agreement.
 Germans of Hungary are still a minority in the City.